Homemade Vanilla Ice Cream Recipe

 it’s so easy to make a delicious ice cream dessert and have a fun afternoon in the kitchen #cookingwithkids.

 What do you do with the kids when they are home from school and bored.
 There’s summer recess, winter recess or rainy weekends to name a few.
-Why not make ice cream, any time and any season.
+Why not make homemade vanilla ice cream, any time and any season.

 Kids are naturally curious so when they ask how some foods are made it’s a good time to jump in and have fun in the kitchen.
 Today making homemade vanilla ice cream using the ice and salt method was the premise for making ice cream.